nmfs-ost/AA-SI_GCPSetup/README.md

 ---

-## 📜 Disclaimer
+## ➄ Disclaimer

 This repository is a scientific product and is not official communication of the National Oceanic and Atmospheric Administration, or the United States Department of Commerce.
 All NOAA GitHub project code is provided on an ‘as is’ basis and the user assumes responsibility for its use.
-Any claims against the Department of Commerce or Department of Commerce bureaus stemming from the use of this GitHub project will be governed by all applicable Federal law.
-Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by the Department of Commerce.
-The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.
+Any claims against the Department of Commerce or its bureaus stemming from the use of this GitHub project will be governed by all applicable Federal law.
+Reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise does not imply endorsement or favoring by the Department of Commerce.
+Use of DOC seals or logos shall not suggest endorsement by DOC or the U.S. Government.